 A painting depicting human sacrifice.

 This is obviously a violent part of Aztec history, but unfortunately, it is what they are most known for.
 The video above depicts a ritual sacrifice, not a daily one.
 A ritual sacrifice happened every 18 months and the victim would be painted.
 Victims would be sacrificed in various other ways such as being burned to death, shot with arrows, or forced to fight to the death gladiator style.
 Basically, whether it was people or animals, the Aztecs sacrificed a lot.
+The Aztecs worshiped their gods through hymns and chants, along with prayer, but mostly sacrifices.

 The Aztec people enjoyed a rich life of food, music, and especially games.
 Many delicious mexican foods came from the Aztecs.
 They enjoyed lives full of art, music, food, and games.